 - 🐢 Suitable for small size turtles, salamanders, ceratophrys, terrapins and other aquatic pets

 - 🐢 Platform with inclined ramp provides your pet rest, playing and feeding

 Providing the right environment for terrapins

-If you have three or fewer small terrapins (with a length of 4 inches or less) in a 10 gallon tank you should change the water up to four times a week, once if a 50 gallon tank.
+If you have three or fewer small terrapins (with a length of 4 inches or less) in a 10-gallon tank you should change the water up to four times a week, but only once if it’s a 50-gallon tank.

 The more terrapins you have the more times you’ll have to change the water.
 The type of food you give your terrapins also determines water cleanliness as some foods muck it up faster.

-Water should not be any deeper than the width of the widest terrapins’ shell.
-Add filtration in order to decrease the need to change water.
+Water should not be any deeper than the width of the widest terrapin’s shell.
+Add filtration in order to decrease the need to change the water.
 Just because the water appears clean doesn’t mean that it is.

 Water quality for terrapins is of the highest importance!

 The water in the terrapin tank must remain warm so a heater is required and the water should be between 75 and 82 degrees.
 You should be using a submersible heater with a liquid crystal display outside the tank.